costajob/git_commands/README.md

 ### rebase
 This is probably the most useful command in case you have several branch to rebase with _origin/master_ frequently.
-Consider after the rebase the branch is pushed to origin with force, so be aware in case more than one programmer access the same branche from different computers.
+Consider after the rebase the branch is pushed to origin with force, so be aware in case more than one programmer access the same branch from different computers.
 A confirmation is asked to continue.

 As the other tasks, it depends on the setup one, so it accepts the same arguments